Rob Gronkowski: Film, television and other media

-Gronkowski competed on the third season of The Masked Singer as "White Tiger" where he made it to the Super Nine.
+In 2020, Gronkowski competed on the third season of The Masked Singer as "White Tiger" where he made it to the Super Nine.
 In April 2020, he and his partner Camille Kostek starred in the music video of "I'll Wait" by Kygo.
 He also served as team captain in the sports-based comedy panel game Game On! which premiered on May 27, 2020, on CBS and ran for one season.

 He co-hosted the 2022 Kids' Choice Awards with Miranda Cosgrove on April 9, 2022, on Nickelodeon.

+On December 31, 2024, he appeared in Las Vegas as a co-host on Dick Clark's New Year's Rockin' Eve.

+In May 2025, filming was completed on the movie Bad News on the Doorstep in which Gronkowski portrayed a football coach.

 Charity

 Gronkowski set up the Gronk Nation Youth Foundation which is dedicated to "help kids stay actively involved in school and sports and provide them with the tools needed to help them follow their dreams and live a happy and more successful life".
 The foundation provides grants to sports programs with an emphasis on health, community and fitness.
 He stated, "I created the Gronk Nation Youth Foundation with my family and my friends, because growing up, I had a lot.
 I had everything as a kid, from playgrounds to sports, and a lot of people to play with, and thus everything I needed to be successful later as an athlete."

 Aside from his own foundation, Gronkowski has also regularly helped the Make-A-Wish Foundation and the Patriots Foundation.
 In addition, he annually shaves his head for One Mission Buzz Off for kids with cancer.
 Noted for being generous with his time and resources, Gronkowski has also made several appearances at New England children's hospitals and schools to support local charities.
 In 2016, he received the Ron Burton Community Service Award from the New England Patriots for his charitable works and leadership in the local community.

 On March 26, 2019, he accepted the Merit Award from United Service Organizations which recognizes "individuals of outstanding creative talent who are dedicated to serving others through volunteerism."
 On April 6, 2019, he was honored with the Wish Hero Award by the Make-A-Wish Foundation for his work on granting 14 wishes of children with life-threatening sicknesses during his professional football career.

 Gronkowski and his partner Camille Kostek donated more than 20,000 pieces of personal protective equipment to hospitals and fire departments during the COVID-19 pandemic.
 In 2021, he donated $1.2 million to renovate the Charlesbank Playground at Boston's Charles River Esplanade hoping that "it will motivate kids to be outdoors, get fit and have fun".

+In February 2023, Gronkowski formed a partnership with an animal health company to raise awareness about valley fever in animals.
+In September 2023, he met with members of the United States House of Representatives to discuss the development of a vaccine for valley fever.